Home Insurance FAQs

 Can I just replace the item or complete the repair and send you the invoice?
 What about emergency repairs?

-Your policy requests that you notify us of your claim as soon as possible, where we can help by giving advice, guidance, and validate your claim.
-If you proceed with repairs prior to informing us, it may limit the amount of information we have to validate your claim and may result in your claim being turned down, or your settlement being decreased.
+As your policy states, you must notify us of your claim as soon as possible.
+If you proceed with repairs or remove any damaged items before informing us, it may limit the information we have to validate your claim.
+This could result in your claim settlement being reduced or not being paid.

 Why have you appointed a supplier to deal with my claim?

-Suppliers are appointed to assist us in validating and resolving your claim.
+We appoint suppliers to assist us in validating and resolving your claim.
 We use loss adjustors and surveyors to visit your property and validate claims.
-If the claim is accepted, we have a network of specialist suppliers who can then work together on restoring the various parts of your home or contents.
-We also have other suppliers that can assist with electronics, alternative accommodation, glazing and locks, and many more.
+If the claim is accepted, we have a network of specialist suppliers who can work together to restore your home or contents.
+We also have suppliers that can assist with electronics, alternative accommodation, glazing, locks, etc.

 What information will you need from me to support my claim?

-We may ask you for information to support your claim such as: receipts, invoices, or valuations dated before the item was insured, instruction booklets, photographs, or details of where and when an item was purchased.
-Please don't throw away the damaged item as it could help us settle your claim faster.
-If you do not provide documents to support your claim it may limit the amount you can claim for or result in your claim being turned down.
+We may ask you for information to support your claim, such as receipts, invoices or valuations dated before the item was insured, instruction booklets, photographs or details of where and when you purchased an item.
+If you do not have supporting documents it may limit the amount you can claim for or you may not be able to make a claim.
+Please don't throw away the damaged item; it could help us settle your claim faster.

 Can I have a cash payment to settle my claim?

-If a cash settlement is requested and agreed, we will pay in cash or vouchers up to the amount we could repair, restore or replace the item for.
+We'll pay in cash or vouchers up to the amount we could repair, restore or replace the item if you request and agree to a cash settlement.

 Should I get estimates/quotes before making a claim?

-We are always here for you and if you change your mind or you would like to register a claim, please do not hesitate to contact us.
+We're always here for you, and if you change your mind or would like to register a claim, please don't hesitate to contact us.

 show more